-The 2005 - 2006 Rules Emphasis has been approved by the Hockey Canada Board of Directors, and mandates that all Hockey Canada officials are to emphasize these guidelines.
+The 2006 - 2007 Rules Emphasis has been approved by the Hockey Canada Board of Directors, and mandates that all Canadian Hockey participants are to adhere to these guidelines.
+Through the new standard of the rules enforcement, our game will continue to allow the opportunity for improved skill development and provide positive hockey experiences.